-Looking for the perfect gift for a travel-loving lady?
+Looking for the perfect gift guide for a travel-loving lady?

 For the woman with wanderlust, you can’t go wrong with these 28 travel gift ideas.
 They range from function to fashion, cute to kooky, and trivially cheap to … well, not cheap at all.
-We’ve also included some fun ideas for the woman who already has everything she needs to make gifting easier for those hard-to-shop-for recipients.
+We’ve also included some great gift ideas for the female travelers who already have everything they need to make gifting easier for those hard-to-shop-for recipients.

 My wife and I spend most of the year overseas and visit an average of 10 countries per year.
 She bought many of these items for herself, and others I bought for her as gifts.
 She may not always approve of my fashion choices, but she heartily approves of this list.